2010 America the Beautiful Coins

 Purchasing, Shipping, and Insurance through Silver.com

 When you purchase a 2010 Silver ATB coin from Silver.com, you have multiple payment methods available to complete your transaction.
-We accept credit/debit cards from Visa and MasterCard.
-At this time we do not accept AMEX or Discover cards, and there is no minimum purchase on transactions, with a maximum of $5,000.
+We accept all major credit and debit cards, with a maximum of $5,000 per order.

 Once your payment has been processed, your order proceeds to our shipping queue for fulfillment.
 Your products ship in discreet packaging to protect the contents of the package and increase the security of your package during shipment.
 Silver.com offers a tiered shipping schedule that offers affordable pricing for all shipments via the US Postal Service and UPS.
 All orders exceeding $3,000 in value ship for free, with free insurance, as well.